Code for Drywall in a Garage: A Comprehensive Guide

 What Is Code for Drywall in a Garage?

-Fortunately, all of them follow the basic Garage Drywall Code laid out by International Residential Code (IRC), all across the US, in principle.
+Fortunately, all of them follow the basic Garage Drywall Code laid out by the International Residential Code (IRC), all across the US, in principle.

 The relevant IRC code for drywall in a garage is summarized as under: